LeeBraveheart/gitskills/README.md

 Creating a new branch is quick "--no-ff" simple with liwei

 Creating a new branch is quick "--no-ff" simple with liwei(stash)

+Creating a new branch is quick "--no-ff" simple with liwei(sourcetree)